Table of Contents

 Furthermore, the study found that 52% of customers were likely to use competitors with better security.
 Meaning a data breach could improve your competitor’s reputation while yours is lost.

 So how can we prevent this from happening?

 Don’t rely on unsecured methods

 Preventing a data breach also helps to prevent the risk of lost reputation.
 This means by minimising the risk of a breach, your business can protect its reputation.
 Using secure methods of data keeping and destruction is key to prevent unauthorised access to your customer’s data.

 First, ensure the proper practice is used with all current data.
 Using secure databases and password protected systems help to prevent unauthorised users from accessing the harboured data.
-View our data protection tips for more information on best practices for protecting data.

 Monitor old information